laravel/docs/responses.md

 In the example above the variable `$name` would be accessible from the view, and would contain `Steve`.

+You may also share a piece of data across all views:

+	View::share('name', 'Steve');

 **Passing A Sub-View To A View**

 Sometimes you may wish to pass a view into another view.
 For example, given a sub-view stored at `app/views/child/view.php`, we could pass it to another view like so: